 So how could Jesus be teaching something new if he was quoting the prophets even for his most important instruction?

 Jesus wasn't the only representative of GodSectarian institutions and their teachers can harp all day long about Jesus having a new doctrine, but they are not being truthful.
 If anything, Jesus was clarifying the prophets' teachings.
 He was trying to teach the pure version of their teachings.

 This is also why Jesus found himself in the same predicament as some of the prophets had, when they faced persecution for their teachings.
-Jesus understood that this was how the Jewish institution operated at the time and before him: They would persecute those whose teachings didn't agree with their ritualized versions.
+Jesus understood that this was how the temple institution operated at the time and before him: They would persecute those whose teachings didn't agree with their ritualized versions.